 JULIE WILLIAMS DIXON, RYT 200, has been practicing yoga for almost two decades and completed her 200-hour teacher training in 2013 at Whole Heart Teacher Training at Moving Mantra in Raleigh.
 She continues to deepen her own studies and training with a committed regular practice and through workshops with Judith Hanson Lasater and Gary Kraftsow.
 She has taught at several studios in the Raleigh area and regularly volunteers at a women’s shelter, offering yoga to those who are recovering from domestic abuse.
 Julie personally knows the power of yoga as a therapeutic tool and is especially interested in the use of breath practice to cultivate energy and to facilitate deep rest.
 She believes that one of the gifts of yoga is reminding how to connect with ourselves, which in turn allows us to connect with the world.
 Julie is a writer, filmmaker and photographer and says that her yoga practice has deepened her approach to her art by living every moment with an open heart, an open mind and open eyes.
 Her teaching style is compassionate and playful and she leaves plenty of time for savasana so that the work of class can be integrated deeply into the mind and body.

 LAURA WOODALL, MS, E-RYT 200, completed her 200-hour training in 2003.
-She teaches with awareness and compassion, drawing upon her knowledge of anatomy and physical disabilities and limitations.
-She is strongly influenced by Iyengar teachers Roger Cole, Julie Gudmestad, Bobbi Goldin, Judith Hanson Lasater and Matthew Sanford.
-She has taught yoga as an adjunct professor at Meredith College, worked as an exercise physiologist for cardiac and pulmonary rehab and as a yoga instructor for Rex Hospital, and has taught yoga at studios around the Triangle.
-She is the owner of Holly Springs Yoga in Holly Springs, N.C.
-Laura offers classes in chair, gentle, restorative, beginners, back care and general levels.
-She also has training in yoga for cancer survivors as well as learning-challenged children and teens.
-She feels that you should practice yoga with a sense of humor and wonder each time you step on a mat.
-She feels that yoga deepens appreciation for what we have and makes us more mindful of choices we make, which leads to a more authentic life.
+She teaches with awareness and compassion, drawing upon her knowledge of anatomy and physical limitations.
+She is strongly influenced by Iyengar teachers Roger Cole, Julie Gudmestad, Bobbi Goldin, and Matthew Sanford.
+She has taught yoga as an adjunct professor at Meredith College, worked as an exercise physiologist for cardiac and pulmonary rehab and as a yoga instructor for Rex Hospital.
+Laura is certified to teach Yoga for Cancer through the y4C program (y4C.com) and is a cancer survivor herself.
+She also offers other classes in Gently, Restorative and all levels of alignment based yoga.
+Her intention is that we practice yoga with a sense of compassion and humor towards ourselves and that our yoga practice deepens our sense of gratitude for all that we have in our lives.

 Sally began teaching yoga to children in 2007 when she opened Zen Garden, a yoga-themed Buddhist preschool in her home.
 In 2013 Sally’s training as an Ayurvedic Practitioner at New World Ayurveda deepened her understanding and embodiment of yoga.
 A recent graduate of Yoga Garden’s (Apex, NC) 200-hour teacher training program, Sally now officially adds “Yoga Teacher” to her spiritual portfolio.
 In keeping with her Ayurvedic training, bringing balance to life through Yin Yoga has become a focus of Sally’s studies through reading the works of Sarah Powers, Bernie Clark and Paul Grilley.
 Sally has been a licensed massage therapist since 2001, and has been teaching Meditation, Sound Healing and Ayurveda to massage therapists since 2008.
 She is a member of Yoga Alliance, National Ayurvedic Medical Association and National Certification Board for Therapeutic Massage and Bodywork.